Doraku/DefaultDocumentation/README.md

-  -x, --RemoveFileExtensionFromLinks    If true skip file extension in generated page links -v, --NestedTypeVisibilities          Emplacement of nested types in documentation -g, --GeneratedPages                  State which elements should have their own page -l, --LinksOutputFilePath             File path where the documentation will generate its links -b, --LinksBaseUrl                    Base url of the documentation for the generated links file -e, --ExternLinksFilePaths            Links files to use for external documentation
+  -x, --RemoveFileExtensionFromLinks    If true skip file extension in generated page links -v, --NestedTypeVisibilities          Emplacement of nested types in documentation -g, --GeneratedPages                  State which elements should have their own page -s, --GeneratedAccessModifiers        State elements with which access modifier should be generated -l, --LinksOutputFilePath             File path where the documentation will generate its links -b, --LinksBaseUrl                    Base url of the documentation for the generated links file -e, --ExternLinksFilePaths            Links files to use for external documentation